Carel Associates Education Programs

 30% new college students drop out their first year due to higher academic standards and lack of financial aid.

 In 2009, Carel Education Funding, Inc. was formed and received its IRS letter of Determination as a 501c3 charity to help reduce the size of the high school dropout rate.
 Our solutions are contained in our two programs that by implementing have goals to increase the high school graduation rate that is accompanied with students having an increased knowledge about financial literacy.

 Here is an explanation about our programs and how they will be implemented...

-A College Graduate Program for High School Students
+A College Preparation Program for High School Students

 Our Financial Literacy Programs

 We use the concept and format of this national program, in our own personalized financial education program that provides students with a learning experience about how to properly handle their personal finances.
 This educational format is a combination of online training supported by our staff of local volunteer counselors who render educational presentations.
 Financial subject matter includes tips and strategies on how to budget personal finances, save and invest earnings, and includes information on how credit works and guidelines for pursuing a successful career.
 This program also includes a personal evaluation of each student's behavioral patterns that identifies their strengths and areas for personal improvement.

 Our complimentary presentations, are available for presenting to high school students, PTO's, churches, trade associations, hospitals, retail outlets, civic/trade organizations, industrial facilities, unions, and any other interested entity who would like to share our information with their staffs.
 Entities interested in receiving any of our complimentary presentations, are encouraged to obtain further details and/or reserve presentation times by calling 317-858-1663 or sending an email to email@example.com